juseljuk/watsonx-orchestrate-workshop/part8-multi-agent-orchestration/README.md

 ### Step 1: Create Flight Specialist

-[Download](./flight-specialist-agent.yaml) example `flight-specialist-agent.yaml` or ask Bob for it (look example prompt below the example yaml).
-HINT: you should ask Bob.
+[Download](./flight-specialist-agent.yaml) example `flight-specialist-agent.yaml` or ask Bob for it (look example prompt below the example yaml). **HINT**: you should ask Bob.
 It will create a better than the simple example 🤓 And it's only around 0.3 bobcoins 🪙

 ```yaml
 spec_version: v1